 Yes, you can!
 The real question is how much money you want to make and how fast you want this stressful sale to be over.

-Plenty of buyers actually prefer properties with squatter situations because they can negotiate prices.
-Real estate investors deal with this problem all the time, and they know exactly how to handle evictions and legal drama.
+Plenty of buyers prefer properties with squatter situations because they can negotiate prices.
+Real estate investors always deal with this problem and know how to handle evictions and legal drama.

-Meanwhile, cash buyers go crazy for these deals because they can close fast and sort out the squatter mess afterward.
+Meanwhile, cash buyers go crazy for these deals because they can close quickly and sort out the squatter mess.

 Your biggest enemy isn’t finding buyers.
 It’s trying to hide your squatter problem.
 If you pull that stunt, you’ll nuke any potential sale.

 Just be honest about the situation and price it right.
-Surely, you’ll find buyers who see dollar signs instead of problems.
+You’ll surely find buyers who see dollar signs instead of problems.

 How to sell a house with a squatter in Louisville, KY